 Visiting Hours: Birla Mandir Jaipur Timings

 Planning your visit is easy.
-The Birla Mandir Jaipur timing is flexible, with the temple open every day:
+The Birla Mandir Jaipur timings are:

 - Morning: 6:00 AM – 12:00 PM